Multivariate Analytic Combinatorics for Cost Constrained Channels: Preliminaries

+A desirable graph property is that all distinct paths emerging from a vertex generate distinct words.
+This is guaranteed by the following notion of a graph being \emph{deterministic}~\cite{marcus_introduction_2001}, also known as \emph{right-resolving}~\cite{lind_introduction_1995}. \begin{defn} A graph $G = (\V,\E,\sigma,\tau)$ is \emph{deterministic} if for all vertices $v \in \V$ the symbol labels $\sigma(e)$ of all edges $e \in \E$ with the same initial vertex $\init(e) = v$ are distinct. \end{defn} We use the terms \emph{constrained channel with cost} or \emph{costly constrained channel} to refer to a graph $G = (\V,\E,\sigma,\tau)$ that is strongly connected and deterministic.

+Note that confining to deterministic graphs, as we will do in the sequel, does not restrict the underlying system of constrained sequences, as any labeled graph $G_{\rm lab}=(V,E,\sigma)$ can be represented by an equivalent deterministic graph $G_{\rm lab}'=(V',E',\sigma '$) \cite[Prop.
+2.2]{marcus_introduction_2001}.
+However, we also note that there may not be a cost function $\tau'$ for the equivalent graph such that $G=(V,E,\sigma,\tau)$ is equivalent to $G'=(V',E',\sigma',\tau')$ as a costly constrained channel (see Example 5 in~\cite{abusini_shortmers_2023}).

+Periodicity properties of graphs are essential for the subsequent analysis.
+We start with the notion of the period of a graph.

+\begin{defn} Let $G = (\V,\E,\sigma,\tau)$ be a strongly connected graph.
+We say that $G$ has \emph{period} $d$ if $d$ is the largest integer with the property that for each pair of vertices $v_i$ and $v_j$ the lengths of all paths $\ve{p}$ connecting $v_i$ and $v_j$ are congruent modulo $d$. \end{defn} Note that our definition differs from that in \cite[Section 3.3.2]{marcus_introduction_2001}, where the period is defined as the greatest common divisor of all cycle lengths.
+However, as proven in Lemma~\ref{lemma:gcd:cycle:lengths} in Appendix \ref{appendix}, any graph that has period $d$ in the sense of Definition~\ref{def:period} also has period $d$ in the sense of \cite{marcus_introduction_2001}.

-We next introduce another graph property that underlies many of our theorems and forms the basis of a characterization of costly channels that we can analyze (\Cref{cost-diverse-examples} has examples). \begin{defn} A strongly connected graph $G = (V,E,\sigma,\tau)$ is \emph{cost-uniform} if for each pair of vertices $v_i$, $v_j$ and each length $m$, the costs of all length-$m$ paths $\bp$ connecting $v_i$ and $v_j$ are the same.
-If $G$ is not cost-uniform, then we say that $G$ is \emph{cost-diverse}. \end{defn} Examples illustrating cost-uniformity and cost-diversity are displayed in Figure \ref{fig:examples:cost:diversity} on page~\pageref{fig:examples:cost:diversity}.
-For cost-diverse graphs, we further introduce the following notion of cost-periodicity. \begin{defn} Let $G = (V,E,\sigma,\tau)$ be a strongly connected graph.
-We say that $G$ has \emph{cost-period} $c \in \N$ if for each pair of vertices $v_i$, $v_j$ and each length $m$ the costs $\tau(\bp)$ of all length-$m$ paths $\bp$ connecting $v_i$ and $v_j$ are congruent modulo $c$.
+We next establish the notions of uniformity and periodicity of the path costs in a strongly connected graph.

+\begin{defn} A strongly connected graph $G = (\V,\E,\sigma,\tau)$ is \emph{cost-uniform} if for each pair of vertices $v_i$ and $v_j$, and each length $m$, the costs of all length-$m$ paths $\ve{p}$ connecting $v_i$ and $v_j$ are the same.
+If $G$ is not cost-uniform, then we say that $G$ is \emph{cost-diverse}. \end{defn}
-\end{defn} We further define the following common notion of the period of a graph. \begin{defn} Let $G = (V,E,\sigma,\tau)$ be a strongly connected graph.
-We say $G$ has \emph{period} $d$ if for each pair of vertices $v_i$, $v_j$, the lengths of all paths $\bp$ connecting $v_i$ and $v_j$ are congruent modulo $d$. \end{defn} With this definition, a graph can have several periods.
-In particular, all divisors of a period $d$ are also periods of the graph.
-We proceed with a novel property that significantly facilitates our analysis and which we will prove to be equivalent to cost-diversity in \Cref{lemma:equiv} on page \pageref{lemma:equiv}. \begin{defn} A strongly connected graph $G = (V,E,\sigma,\tau)$ satisfies the \emph{$c$-periodic coboundary} condition if there exists a function $B: V \rightarrow \mathbb{R}$ and a constant $b \in \mathbb{Q}$ such that if $e \in E$ is an edge from state $v_i$ to state $v_j$ then the edge cost satisfies